-The bull turned on the tourist after he taunted the beast, goring his right thigh and tossing him across the sand of the bull ring in the final stage of a daily bull-run in Pamplona, northern Spain.
+A half-tonne bull pierced the the tourist’s right thigh with its horn and tossed him across the sand of the bull ring in the final stage of a daily bull-run in Pamplona, northern Spain.

 Thousands of runners, most dressed in white with red handkerchiefs, surrounded the charging bulls, some a few paces in front of the beasts’ horns and others slapping them from the side or behind.

 But once the herd entered the ring, the Australian tourist, dressed in a T-shirt and short jeans with a red bandana around his waist, started waving his arms in the air, running and jumping behind a bull.

 When the powerful beast turned towards him, the man tried to switch direction but slipped and tumbled in the sand.

 The bull lowered its head and drilled a sharp left horn into the man’s right thigh, tossing him across the ground and then pushing its head into the man’s back.

 Other runners scrambled to distract the bull from its attack: one waved a matador’s cape at the bull’s head and another pulled its tail until the beast moved away.